-Simply use Discount Code b14sf2 during the checkout to receive your discount.
+Shop our Dinnerware and then use Discount Code dinner2014 during checkout to receive your discount!

 |Home > Holiday Stuffing Recipes, Dressing Recipes|

 Our Award-winning Best Stuffing Recipe Contest Winner at Emerson Creek Pottery

 Congratulations E. Sweet of Dallas Texas: You've Won Our Cranberry Pattern Stuffing Bowl, Gravy Pitcher and Butter Dish With the Following Recipe!

 1 tbsp bacon drippings

 1. Preheat oven to 450 degrees.
 Place bacon drippings in cast iron skillet and, place pan in oven to heat.
 Once heated, sprinkle 1 tbsp yellow cornmeal evenly along bottom of skillet, return to oven to bake and brown for a few minutes.